alexandrascript/tech-writing-tools/templates/project.md

 ### Configuration

-Add the following to your `.bash_profile` configuration
+Add the following to your `.bash_profile` configuration:

 ```shell
 # Include any keys or other configuration requirements